Henrik Åhnstrand

-Henrik Åhnstrand (born 29 July 1979) is a Swedish professional football manager, who was most recently managed Allsvenskan club GIF Sundsvall, but has now joined IK Sirius Fotboll as an assistent manager.
+Henrik Åhnstrand (born 29 July 1979) is a Swedish professional football manager who is assistant manager for Allsvenskan club IK Sirius.

 Playing career

 As a player, Åhnstrand was a member of GIF Sundsvall and Söderhamns FF, before suffering an injury that forced him to retire.
-Before that, he had made 6 appearances in two years for Söderhamns FF.
+Before that, he had made six appearances in two years for Söderhamns FF.

-Career
+Managerial career

 After retiring as a player for Söderhamns FF, Åhnstrand took up coaching and became head coach of the club in 2010.
 He would afterwards manage Hudiksvalls FF for several years.
 While coaching the club, in November 2015, he was admitted to the UEFA Pro Licence programme.

 Åhnstrand was appointed assistant coach at his former club GIF Sundsvall in November 2017, a position he shared with Ferran Sibila.
 After long-time manager Joel Cedergren was dismissed in August 2019 due to disappointing results, and his successor Tony Gustavsson failed to turn the tide, Åhnstrand was promoted to the position as manager in December 2019.
 Director of football at the club, Urban Hagblom stated to the club website upon the hiring of Åhnstrand that "we work with the development of talent in Norrland, but not just players.
 Henrik Åhnstrand is a clear proof of our talent development even with coaches in the region".

 Åhnstrand was sacked on 28 July 2022, as GIF Sundsvall were second to bottom in the league with 10 points in 15 games.

+On 19 December 2022, Åhnstrand joined IK Sirius to become assistant coach to newly appointed head coach Christer Mattiasson.

 Personal life

-Åhnstrand lives in Sundsvall with his wife and two children.
+Åhnstrand lives in Söderhamn with his wife and two children.